Categories

 Bank of Nova Scotia (TSX, NYSE: BNS)

-The most internationally oriented of the Big Six Canadian chartered banks.
+One of the Big Six Canadian chartered banks

-Scotiabank is the most internationally diversified of the major Canadian banks, with over 30% of its revenues coming from its offshore operations.
-These are primarily located in what it describes as the Pacific Alliance group of countries.
-They now comprise Mexico, Peru, and Chile, as Scotiabank sold its subscale operations in Colombia, Panama, and Costa Rica in the last quarter.
-It received a 20% stake in Banco Davivienda, taking a $1.4 billion impairment charge in the process.
+Scotiabank is the most internationally diversified of the major Canadian banks, with over 30% of its assets coming from its overseas operations, primarily what the bank describes as the three Pacific Alliance countries of Mexico, Peru, and Chile.
+It sold its subscale operations in Colombia, Panama, and Costa Rica to bank Davivienda in the first quarter in exchange for a 20% stake in Davivienda, taking a $1.4 billion impairment charge on the sale.
+Scotiabank has strengths in mortgage and corporate lending and wealth management and is usually the lowest cost operator amongst the major banks.

 Wealth Builder